-After inversion is performed at all stations, we interpolate the Vs models onto a 0.5°×0.5° regular grid using simple kriging interpolation (Schultz et al., 1998) at each depth guided by the estimated uncertainties.
+After inversion is performed at all stations, we interpolate the $V{\rm s}$ models onto a $0.5^{\circ} \times 0.5^{\circ}$ regular grid using simple kriging interpolation (Schultz et al. 1998) at each depth guided by the estimated uncertainties.
+Map views of the 3-D model are presented in Figs 10a,e and 11, and the uncertainties are presented in Figs 11b,f and 12.

-4.1 Description and Discussion of the 3D Model
+4.1 Description and discussion of the 3-D model

-For the uppermost crust, a clear correlation is observed between Vs structure and near surface geological features (Fig. 9a).
-Basin areas, such as the Songliao, Erlian, and Sanjiang basins, are clearly delineated by low Vs anomalies.
-The slowest Vs anomalies of ~ 2 km/s are observed in the northern Songliao Basin, nearer to its western margin than the eastern margin.
-This is consistent with the evolution of the basin in the Cretaceous

-Period, in which the eastern Songliao Basin was uplifted such that its depocentres migrated westward (Wang et al., 2007; Feng et al., 2010).
-A low Vs anomaly of ~2.5 km/s is also resolved in the Southwest Songliao Basin, which is related to the Kailu depression (Feng et al., 2010; Guo et al., 2014).
-Also, sediments are much thicker in the northern Songliao Basin in our model, which may be explained by larger postrift subsidence of the northern Songliao Basin than the southern part (Feng et al., 2010; Wei et al., 2010).
+For the uppermost crust, a clear correlation is observed between V_s structure and near surface geological features (Fig. 10a).
+Basin areas, such as the Songliao, Erlian and Sanjiang basins, are clearly delineated by low V_s anomalies.
+The slowest V_s anomalies of $\sim 2~\rm km~s^{-1}$ are observed in the northern SLB, nearer to its western margin than the eastern margin.
+This is consistent with the evolution of the basin in the Cretaceous Period, in which the eastern SLB was uplifted such that its depocentres migrated westward (Wang et al. 2007; Feng et al. 2010).
+A low V_s anomaly of $\sim 2.5~\rm km~s^{-1}$ is also resolved in the Southwest SLB, which is related to the Kailu depression (Feng et al. 2010; Guo et al. 2015).
+Also, sediments are much thicker in the northern SLB in our model, which may be explained by larger post-rift subsidence of the northern SLB than the southern part (Feng et al. 2010; Wei et al. 2010).